 Current bespoke solutions may meet the needs of one or more immunization supply chain (iSC) functions, but may not follow supply chain best practice, or may disregard principles of interoperability and security of national data.

 Bespoke solutions may be so customized for the local context that they are not easily replicated in other countries.
+Investments made in one country context have been repeated in multiple subsequent countries (“reinventing the wheel”) because of the lack of globally-applicable, reusable software solutions.

 Lack of interoperability and open data standards has resulted in users having to access multiple dashboards, each with unique logins and siloed data.